Rich in antioxidants, vitamins, minerals, oxygen, water, and live enzymes, fresh fruits and vegetables are essential to our lives as human beings.

 Vibrant Health's Green Vibrance Greens Powder is formulated with concentrated whole foods like oat grass and goji berries.
 It also contains 25+ billion probiotic CFUs.

-We liked that they included different types of probiotic strains as well as superfoods like spirulina and flaxseed.
+This blend includes different types of probiotic strains as well as superfoods like spirulina and flaxseed.

 C